gvwilson/thirdbit/src/fiction/iffy/index.md

 No,
 he wouldn't show them what else he had in his third toolbox—not yet.
 And yes,
-he did realize that made him look like he was hiding something.
+he *was* hiding something.
-"But we all have secrets, don't we?" he asked rhetorically, eyeing his cut-off trouser leg sadly.
+"But we all have secrets, don't we?" he asked rhetorically.
-He hadn't flinched when the medic probed his wound with a whisker-slim instrument extruded from one of her metal fingers or when she started to fill the hole in his leg with pink goo from a squeeze tube.
+He eyed his cut-off trouser leg sadly, but didn't flinch when the medic probed his wound with a whisker-slim instrument extruded from one of her metal fingers and started to fill the hole in his leg with pink goo from a squeeze tube.

-"My question is, what are yours?"
+"Which of course begs the question, doesn't it?"
 The governor paced restlessly as he spoke.
-"What kind of man has a fully functional mil sat link in his head and half a gram of tactical antimatter in his luggage?"
+"What kind of man has a fully functional mil sat link in his head and a hundred milligrams of tactical antimatter in his luggage?"

 Wales pushed the medic's hands away.
-"The sort of man who can change the world for you," he said firmly.
+"The sort of man who can change the world for you."

 Governor Stern pivoted to face him.
 "Really?"